 As much as it is hard for a student to embark on the adventure to study abroad, it is also hard for the student's family to let their child go.
 To give the student's family back home a peace of mind, progress reports will be prepared and sent to the student's family 2 weeks after the student's arrival and every 3 months after the student's arrival, starting from their first day with you.
+Go Canada will ask the student to also complete these reports from their point of view in order to ensure that there are no big discrepancies in responses.
+This will help ensure that both parties are on the same page in terms of how things are going.
+Should a big discrepancy occur, a Go Canada representative will take the necessary steps to discuss the situation and ensure that the matter does not escalate into a problem.
 For returning homestays, please note that the reports are now a lot shorter and easier to fill out.

 The initial Progress Report must be filled out 2 weeks after the student's arrival.
+You may fill out and submit the online form here.

 Following the Initial Report, please submit a completed Progress Report every third month the student is with you.
-You may fill out and submit the online form here.
+Again, you may fill out and submit the online form here.

-For example, if the student arrives on September 2nd, the following Progress Report schedule would apply:
+For example, if the student arrives on August 28th, the following Progress Report schedule would apply:

 Progress Report Date to be submitted

-Initial report September 15
+Initial report September 11

-Progress report 1 November 30
+Progress report 1 November 27

-Progress report 2 February 29
+Progress report 2 February 26

-Progress report 3 May 31
+Progress report 3 May 28

 If you are hosting a short-term student, only the Progress Reports corresponding to their time with you will apply.
-For example, if you are hosting a student for 3 months, you will need to submit the Initial Report and

-Progress Report 1.
+For example, if you are hosting a student for 3 months, you will need to submit the Initial Report and Progress Report 1.